You should probably just get the Air Pods.

 Control, Control, You Must Have Control

-Like many other wireless headphones, the Air 1s offer touch controls built into each earbud, but one thing that stood out was the quantity of controls available.
+Like many other wireless headphones, the Air 1s offer touch controls built into each earbud, but one thing that stood out was the number of controls available.

-The Air 1 sound quality far exceeded what I was expecting given the price point of $49.99.
-Music was punchy and there were no issues with overly thin sounds.
+The Air 1 sound quality exceeded what I expected, given the price point of $49.99.
+The music was punchy, and there were no issues with overly thin sounds.
 They were a tad on the bassy side, but I would rather that over the alternative of flat, thin audio.

-Spoken audio from podcasts and audiobooks were handled well and the few phone calls I made with them were great.
-However, as is the case with all lower-end wireless ear buds, they only have 2 microphones so in some instances, callers on the other end had issues hearing me.
+Spoken audio from podcasts and audiobooks was handled well, and the few phone calls I made with them were great.
+However, as is the case with all lower-end wireless earbuds, they only have 2 microphones, so in some instances, callers on the other end had issues hearing me.

 What I Did Not Like – Cons

-When I first charged and connected the Happy Plug, both buds worked great.
-However, since that first use, the left ear bud will power on, but cannot connect to any device I try to pair it with.
+Both buds worked great when I first charged and connected the Happy Plug.
+However, since that first use, the left earbud will power on but cannot connect to any device I try to pair it with.
 I have tried the reset function a dozen times and have had no luck.
-Without the use of the left ear bud, 50% of the touch functions are unavailable including the Google Assistant/Siri activation.
+50% of the touch functions are unavailable without the use of the left earbud, including the Google Assistant/Siri activation.

-I will give the case some props though.
-I like how easy it is to open and pulling the ear bud out is quite easy too.
-I am also reviewing the Anker Soundcore Life P2 TWS ear buds right now and the orientation used for the case makes it particularly challenging to pull out the buds without having to preform hand gymnastics to get them ready for your ear.
+I will give the case some props, though.
+I like how easy it is to open, and pulling the ear bud out is quite easy too.
+I am also reviewing the Anker Soundcore Life P2 TWS earbuds right now.
+The orientation used for the case makes it particularly challenging to pull out the buds without having to perform hand gymnastics to get them ready for your ear.

 Should You Buy The Happy Plugs Air 1

-In a word, no. Yes, at about $50 depending on where you find the Air 1s, they cost a fraction of what the Air Pods do and look almost the same.
-However, the overall form, function and quality leave me doubting that you would get more than a few months out of these.
+In a word, no. Yes, at about $50, depending on where you find the Air 1s, they cost a fraction of what the Air Pods do and look almost the same.
+However, the overall form, function, and quality leave me doubting that you would get more than a few months out of these.
 If cost is a factor, there are dozens of other brands out there that make a reliable product.
-They may not look this close to the Air Pods, but something like the aforementioned Soundcore Life P2’s from Anker are a far better option and cost considerably less.
+They may not look this close to the Air Pods, but something like the aforementioned Soundcore Life P2s from Anker is a far better option and cost considerably less.

 You should probably just buy the Air Pods…